wpilyone26archeology/automation-of-methodologies-for-archival-processes/README.md

 ## Background

 Vietnamese stone steles present a significant challenge for standard object detection methods.
-The imagery in this pipeline originates from graphite rubbings of carved stone, transferred to paper, and digitally scanned — producing high-contrast monochromatic images that are visually unlike the natural photographic scenes that most pretrained detectors were trained on.
+The imagery in this pipeline originates from graphite rubbings of carved stone, transferred to paper, and digitally scanned.
+These scans exist as high-contrast monochromatic images that are visually unlike the natural photographic scenes that most pretrained detectors were trained on.
 The use of a large vision-language model (VLM) for detection, rather than a conventional object detector, allows the pipeline to leverage semantic and cultural understanding of the motifs rather than purely low-level visual features.

 The pipeline processes images in the following stages: